openshift/origin/tools/depcheck/README.md

 ### Running

 The `depcheck` tool can be used to obtain `dot` output for a given repository.
-This output may be fed into tools like [dot (1)](https://www.systutorials.com/docs/linux/man/1-dot/) or [d3-graphviz](https://github.com/magjac/d3-graphviz) in order to obtain a visual dependency graph.
+This output may be fed into tools like [dot](https://www.systutorials.com/docs/linux/man/1-dot/) or [d3-graphviz](https://github.com/magjac/d3-graphviz) in order to obtain a visual dependency graph.

 Example: